Doncaster East - North

 Doncaster East - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Doncaster East - North has a culturally diverse population, with 57.4% speaking a language other than English at home and 52.0% born overseas.
-Christianity is the main religion in Doncaster East - North, comprising 46.0%.
-Buddhism is overrepresented compared to Greater Melbourne, making up 5.1%.
+Doncaster East-North is among the most culturally diverse areas in Australia, with 57.4% of its population speaking a language other than English at home and 52.0% born overseas as of the latest census data.
+Christianity is the predominant religion in Doncaster East-North, making up 46.0% of the population.
+However, Buddhism is notably overrepresented compared to Greater Melbourne, comprising 5.1% versus 5.3%.

 Frequently Asked Questions - Diversity